academic/awesome-datascience/README.md

 - [Data Science London](http://datasciencelondon.org/) Data Science London is a non-profit organization dedicated to the free, open, dissemination of data science.
 We are the largest data science community in Europe.
 We are more than 3,190 data scientists and data geeks in our community.
-- [Peter Skomoroch](http://datawrangling.com/) MACHINE LEARNING, DATA MINING, AND MORE
+- [Datawrangling](http://datawrangling.com/) by Peter Skomoroch.
+MACHINE LEARNING, DATA MINING, AND MORE
 - [John Myles White](http://www.johnmyleswhite.com/) Personal Blog
 - [Quora Data Science](http://www.quora.com/Data-Science) - Data Science Questions and Answers from experts
 - [Siah](http://openresearch.wordpress.com/) a PhD student at Berkeley